 We will add sections for progressing from Limited to Rare and just Rare soon.

 You won’t need to know much about selling cards initially but will probably begin to see how it works from your experiences of buying your first cards.
 Depending on your strategy, it may not be too long before you need to sell players.

 If you’re more trading focused or are starting on a small budget, buying cheap undervalued cards and selling for a profit can quickly help you build a bigger ETH balance.
 Even if you’re not looking to do that, you may start to receive offers from other managers which can be viewed by clicking on ‘Offers received’ under the ‘My Club’ tab at the top.

 If you’re actively looking to sell a card, you can significantly encourage these offers by listing your players as for sale.
 To do this, first go to ‘My Club’ in the main menu and then click on ‘My Cards’.
 This is probably the most important screen on Sorare as it shows your entire collection.
-To list a player, click on the card you are looking to sell, click ‘List my card’, set your asking price and then it’ll be listed in the transfer market for 48 hours.
+To list a player, click on the card you are looking to sell, click ‘List my card’, set your asking price and then it’ll be listed in the transfer market for between a day and 7 days depending on your choice.
 You can simply relist him at any point if he doesn’t sell and the 48 hour timer will reset.

 You’ll get a notification if someone buys the card or makes an offer on it.
 Before setting your asking price, you may want to go to that player’s screen and see what price other managers have listed him at.
 You’re unlikely to attract many offers unless you list your card at a competitive price.

 - Train your Players – Each gameweek, it’s worth entering your three training teams using some of your best players who don’t have games.
 Even if they don’t have a match, they will still earn something called XP which gradually increases the power and potentially even the value of a card over time.
 You can submit training teams via the ‘mix’ tab in the ‘Play’ section.